melkotoury/tic-tac-toe-fastapi-nextjs/README.md

     ```
     Replace `'your_melkotoury_password'` with your actual password.

-3.  **Create a `.env.docker` file** in the root of the project and add your database credentials.
+3.  **Create a `.env` file** in the root of the project and add your database credentials.
 This file will be used by Docker Compose to set environment variables for the services.

     ```
     DB_USER=melkotoury